-- A. None, because the dividend was paid by a private limited company whose payment of Corporation Tax on its distributable profits satisfies the woman's liability to Income Tax. - B. None, because her total income including the dividend does not exceed the upper threshold for basic rate tax. - C. She will have to pay Income Tax at the Income Tax basic rate on the entire dividend because it exceeds her annual dividend allowance. - D. She will have to pay Income Tax at the appropriate dividend tax rate on the proportion of the dividend that exceeds her annual dividend allowance. - E. She will have to pay Income Tax at the Income Tax additional rate on the proportion of the dividend that exceeds her annual dividend allowance.
+- A. None, because the dividend was paid by a private limited company whose payment of Corporation Tax on its distributable profits satisfies the woman's liability for Income Tax. - B. None, because her taxable income, including the dividend, does not exceed the upper threshold for basic rate tax. - C. She should pay Income Tax at the Income Tax basic rate on the entire dividend because it exceeds her annual dividend allowance. - D. She should pay Income Tax at the appropriate dividend tax rate on the proportion of the dividend that exceeds her annual dividend allowance. - E. She should pay Income Tax at the Income Tax additional rate on the proportion of the dividend that exceeds her annual dividend allowance.